 3. Mixed Veg.
 Poha

-This sweet, spicy, and tangy poha with roast peanuts and the flavour of lemon, along with the roasting vegetables, is a delight for this dish.
+This sweet, spicy, and tangy with roast peanuts and the flavour of lemon, along with the roasting vegetables, is a delight for this dish.

 4. Curd Poha

-In your poha, they will add curd and spices, which is quite delicious.
+They will add curd and spices, which is quite delicious.
 Then, you ask them to add according to your choice and preferences.

 5. Upma Poha